openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-expand-safe-area.md

 # Safe Area

 A safe area refers to the display area that isn't covered by a status bar, navigation bar, or any other component in the system-defined non-safe-areas.
 By default, all the content you develop is placed in the safe area.
-If necessary, you can expand a component's safe area through the **expandSafeArea** attribute – without changing the layout, and specify how to avoid the virtual keyboard through the **setKeyboardAvoidMode** attribute.
+If necessary, you can expand a component's safe area through the [expandSafeArea](#expandsafearea) attribute – without changing the layout, and specify how to make space for the virtual keyboard through the [setKeyboardAvoidMode](#setkeyboardavoidmode11) attribute.

 > **NOTE**
 >